EnlZhao/2DFaceMorphing/README.md

 - `duration`: morphing duration in miliseconds.
 - `align` [option]: if set 1, the images will be aligned before morphing.
 Default is 0.

+> I suppose you to open face alignment and cropping option for images with multiple faces to make it more robust and fluent.
 > More details about parameters can be found in the script `morphing.sh` or source code.

 ### Example